Set up a shipping carrier

 Which carriers can I connect?

-FedEx, UPS and USPS, plus a built-in Test carrier for rehearsing the flow with no credentials.
+FedEx, UPS, USPS, DHL Express and DHL eCommerce, plus a built-in Test carrier for rehearsing the flow with no credentials.
 Add each as its own configuration under Settings → Shipping Carriers.

 What credentials do I need?